ctsmedia/contao-phpbb-bridge-bundle/README.md

 ### *Q:* Layout is not generated in Forum area
 *A:* Make sure you've setup the phpbb site in contao correctly and *that the path to the layout are writeable*, meanging the `phpbbroot/ext/ctsmedia/contaophpbbbridge/styles/all/template/event`

+### *Q:* Coming back after some time I'm logged in to the forum but not contao (or vice versa)
+*A:* Make sure the expire times for login and login are synced.
+See 4.1 of the installation dialog.
+Adjust Session Expire and Autologin Expire to ypur likings

 ### *Q:* Login is not working
 *A:*